Thaya conlang: Linking clauses

-- ye - if.
+- je - if.
 Used for any type of relationship.

-- yey - because.
-(Takes the place of ye when the premise is known to be true.) yey is not strictly necessary, since a premise clause without ye already means it's true, but it exists for clarity.
-If the premise is long, it can be useful to have a way to signal from the start from that it's a preface to something else.
+- ye - because.
+Note this means the same thing as je except it implies the premise is known to be true. ye is not strictly necessary, since a normal, bare clause is already saying it's true, but it exists for clarity: if the premise is long, it's useful to have a way to signal from the start from that it's a preface to something else.

-- θo - entailment by definition.
-Note that the difference between this and ko is that this one needs no other premises, while for non-definitional entailment, what's actually going on is that other premises are being used (since strictly speaking it's impossible to actually entail something without doing so by definition).
+- coy - entailment by definition.
+Note that the difference between this and co is that this one needs no other premises, while for non-definitional entailment, what's actually going on is that other premises are being used (since strictly speaking it's impossible to entail something not by definition).